 Maōri call our indigenous frogs pepeketua or poroka and they are a taoka (treasured possession).

-In a regional threat assessment, a total of three amphibians listed in the New Zealand Threat Classification System were identified as being in Otago.
+In a regional threat assessment for amphibians, a total of three species listed in the New Zealand Threat Classification System were assessed in Otago.
 Two amphibian taxa were assessed as Regionally Introduced and Naturalised (brown tree frog, Litoria ewingii, and southern tree frog, Ranoidea raniformis).
-An additional taxon was identified as Regionally Extirpated (i.e., have become extinct in the region; Markham's frog, Leiopelma markhami).
+The third species was assessed as Regionally Extirpated, i.e., extinct in the Region (Markham's frog, Leiopelma markhami).
+An additional introduced frog has been recorded (green and golden bell frog; Ranoidea aurea), but there is no confirmed evidence for a ‘naturalised’ population.

 We have published threat assessments on various species' groups in our region, including amphibians.